Information for Summer 2020 and Fall 2020 Applicants

 When should I book my flight?

-You are encouraged to proceed as planned in booking your flight and preparing for your study abroad experience.
-Airline fares are probably quite low at this time; so, you may want to purchase your ticket now before fees rise.
+You are encouraged to proceed as planned in preparing for your study abroad experience.
+Airline fares are probably quite low at this time; so you may want to book your flight now before fees rise.
+That said, you are welcome to wait until July or even early August to book your flights so that you have more time to watch the global situation develop.

 Note: We do advise that you purchase trip insurance that could cover any potential need to cancel or reschedule your flights, regardless of which semester you plan to study in Italy.
 In all scenarios where you book flights for a long-term stay, trip insurance can be a good idea; for example, some past students have used trip insurance to return home early for a family emergency.
 When reviewing insurance options, just make sure that you read the fine print.